tomwanzek/d3-v4-definitelytyped/README.md

 * As long as a D3 module does not have a definition _and_ test file flagged as complete, the definition is available for review and comment, but not considered stable.
 Self-evidently, changes may also result from changes to D3 itself.

-* Starting with the D3 version 4 release, D3 provides substantial flexibility with regard to _(un)bundling_ as well as the choice between _vanilla_ and _mondule import_ use.
+* Starting with the D3 version 4 release, D3 provides substantial flexibility with regard to _(un)bundling_ as well as the choice between _vanilla_ and _module import_ use.
 The definitions in this repo are written as external modules/UMD module definitions.
 Ambient declarations are only used, when required for module augmentation (e.g. **d3-transition** extending the `Selection` interface of **d3-selection**).

 * The availability of the `d3` **global** for _vanilla_ use, is somewhat related to the potential use of `export as namespace d3` in UMD module definitions.
 The [D3 standard bundle definitions file](https://github.com/tomwanzek/d3-v4-definitelytyped/blob/master/src/d3/index.d.ts) contained in this repo re-exports the modules listed in the next section.
 It also exposes a `d3` **global** which can be used, where the module is not imported, but definitions are included by reference.
 The global is exposed using `export as namespace d3`.

 * The individual D3 modules, currently _do not_ merge into the `d3` **global** when used as unbundled vanilla scripts.
-This is a known [issue](https://github.com/tomwanzek/d3-v4-definitelytyped/issues/41) with a duplicate identifier compile error create by using `export as namespace d3` at the constituent module level.
+This is a known [issue](https://github.com/tomwanzek/d3-v4-definitelytyped/issues/41) with a duplicate identifier compile error created by using `export as namespace d3` at the constituent module level.

 * The definition and test files in this repo are currently using relative paths.
 This was done as an interim step to focus on the D3-related aspects of this effort.